Guide: How to send emails in PHP (with examples)

 composer require mailersend/mailersend

-To help get you to get the ball rolling, check out the following code for sending email in PHP that you can copy and paste into a PHP file:
+To help get you get the ball rolling, check out the following code for sending emails in PHP that you can copy and paste into a PHP file:

 use MailerSend\MailerSend;